 Becoming Animal Welfare Approved was an added marketing tool to communicate the rigorous husbandry practices that Hemmer Hill employs to raise their animals.
 Joyce is proud of her ability to manage her pastures without the use of pesticides and keep her animals parasite-free without worming.
 With Gary’s attention to soil health and rain fall, they are able to grow excellent grass and practice rotational grazing, moving their sheep to keep them on the fertile pastures.
 This can be challenging depending on weather, but it leads to their animals’ superior nutrition and health.

 Hemmer Hill registered and pure bred sheep are mostly sold as breeding stock all over the Midwest and East Coast.
 The Saint Croix sheep is on the American Livestock Breeds Conservancy “Threatened” list, meaning that they have a global population under 5,000.
 While they don’t produce wool, the variety is desired for their easy care, multiple births, and lean meat which many customers prefer over the oily or lanolin-tasting meat that some think wool sheep produce.
+Joyce and Gary also offer a seasonal vegetable CSA, and sell custom-processed lamb directly to the public.
 Customers who would like to buy breeding stock should reserve their lambs ahead of time by calling or emailing Joyce.